 Seismologists also study the structure and composition of the earth.
 Because of the way that earthquakes propagate, studying them is a non-invasive way to determine the composition and structure of the planet.
 Most of these professionals work in offices, in laboratories, and at research sites.

 Salary Information and Employment Outlook

 Seismologists may also work as university professors.
-In May 2018, atmospheric, earth, marine, and space science teachers were reported to have earned a median salary of $90,860, per the BLS.
-Job growth for postsecondary teachers is expected to be 4% between 2018 and 2028, which is faster than average for all industries.
+In May 2020, atmospheric, earth, marine, and space science teachers were reported to have earned a median salary of $94,520, per the BLS.
+Job growth for postsecondary teachers is expected to be 9% between 2019 and 2029, which is much faster than average for all industries.
 This anticipated growth is largely attributed to increasing student enrollment.

 Entry-level positions in seismology require a bachelor's degree or higher in geophysics or a related area, and more advanced roles may require a master's degree or a doctorate.
 For positions in the petroleum industry, a bachelor's degree is often sufficient, although a master's degree could be beneficial.
 Research roles, such as those at universities, almost always require a Ph.D., and competition for those jobs is often heavy.